A definition and an introduction to Net Positive Suction Head - NPSH

 Example - Pumping Water from an Open Tank

 At the maximum elevation NPSHa is zero.
-The maximum elevation can therefore be expressed by (4f):
+The maximum elevation can therefore be expressed by modifying (4f) to:

-For optimal theoretical conditions we neglect the major and minor head loss.
+For an optimal theoretical condition we neglect major and minor head loss.
 The elevation head can then be expressed as:

 he = patm / γ - pv / γ (5)

 The absolute vapor pressure of water at temperature 20 oC is 2.3 kN/m2.
-The maximum theoretical elevation height is therefore:
+The maximum theoretical elevation of a pump when pumping water at 20 oC is therefore:

 he = (101.33 kN/m2) / (9.80 kN/m3) - (2.3 kN/m2) / (9.80 kN/m3)